zanata/zanata.github.io/features/index.md

  - TM merge - re-use translations from similar documents -->

-Zanata's editor has a built-in translation memory that finds the best translation matches out of all the translations in the whole system.
+Zanata's Editor has a built-in translation memory that finds the best translation matches out of all the translations in the whole system.
 The translation memory is updated in realtime, and each page of translations can be pre-populated with the best match.
 No need to write the same translation twice.

-### Information at your fingertips
+### Information at Your Fingertips
 <!--
  - syntax highlighting
  - live statistics